South Sudan–Sudan relations: Independence of South Sudan

+Bilateral relations

+A brief war erupted in 2012 over the border town of Heglig, home to the Heglig oilfields.
+Following a six-month conflict, which saw South Sudan briefly enter the area before being pushed back by Sudan, an agreement over the border and mineral sharing was signed.

+During the Sudanese civil war (2023–present), South Sudan adopted a mediatory role between the Rapid Support Forces (RSF) and the Sudanese Armed Forces (SAF).
+In February 2025, tensions escalated when the RSF allied with the SPLM–N, a rebel group near the South Sudanese border.
+In December 2025, the RSF, SAF, and South Sudan People's Defence Forces signed a tripartite agreement to prevent the conflict from damaging the Heglig oil fields due to the strategic role it plays in Sudan and South Sudan.
+The South Sudan People's Defence Forces entered the area to maintain security as a neutral party.

+Ongoing disputes

 Abyei

 Abyei is administered by Sudan, but also claimed by South Sudan.
 Abyei was supposed to have a referendum to determine which country it would be part of, but has been delayed pending discussion of disputes.

 Kafia Kingi

 Kafia Kingi is a South Sudan sovereign territory according to the authoritative 2005 Comprehensive Peace Agreement signed by both states, the UN, and Colin Powell representing the US, but has largely been controlled ever since then by Sudanese forces.
 The binding 2005 agreement specifies use of the 1 January 1956 boundary.
 Kafia Kingi was not transferred to Darfur in the north until 1960.

 Heglig Oilfield

 The town of Heglig, which is internationally recognised as Sudanese territory but which is also claimed by South Sudan.

 Oil transit

 South Sudan ceased producing oil on a complaint that Sudan was "stealing" its oil en route via pipeline to Port Sudan, the only accessible venue to sell South Sudanese oil beyond Sudan.
 Sudan responded, saying that it was a "fee" for using the pipeline that was owned by Sudan.
 Several oil trucks were also briefly held by Sudan but later released saying it was a good faith initiative to lessen tensions.

 In September 2012, Sudan and South Sudan agreed a deal on border security and oil production to permit oil exports from South Sudan through Sudan to continue.
 In May 2013, Sudanese President Omar al-Bashir threatened again to block oil transits via Sudan if South Sudan continued to support insurgents in South Kordofan and Darfur.